 Five minimally invasive techniques that provide precision for doctors and quicker recoveries for patients

 Innovations in surgical and medical technology have created more minimally invasive options that lead to big patient benefits.
 This “less is more” approach helps patients get back to their normal lives as quickly as possible, with less painful and faster recoveries.
-Here are a few of the most innovative minimally invasive approaches at Washington Adventist Hospital in Takoma Park and Shady Grove Adventist Hospital in Rockville.
+Here are a few of the most innovative minimally invasive approaches at Washington Adventist Hospital in Takoma Park and Adventist HealthCare Shady Grove Medical Center in Rockville.

 1. Single-Site Robotic Surgery Through state-of-the-art robotic technologies, the da Vinci Surgical System allows surgeons to perform complex operations with greater precision.
 Single-site instruments for the robotic surgical system allow surgeons to remove a patient’s gallbladder, a procedure called a cholecystectomy, through a 1-inch incision made through the belly button.
 This approach offers minimal pain and scarring and a faster recovery for patients.
 Washington Adventist Hospital was the first hospital in Montgomery County to use this technology.

 2. Low-Dose CT Scan For patients concerned about radiation exposure from computed tomography (CT) scans, Washington Adventist Hospital is the only hospital in the area offering a low-dose radiation CT scan system.
 The low-dose system reduces patient radiation exposure by up to 40 percent while maintaining excellent image quality for diagnosing problems.
 The innovative system offers fast, high-quality diagnostic ability with a low radiation dose across a spectrum of procedures, including cardiac, brain, chest, abdomen and orthopedic.